Key to Harmony

 Key to Harmony is a 1935 British drama film directed by Norman Walker and starring Belle Chrystall, Fred Conyngham and Reginald Purdell.
-The film is a quota quickie made at British and Dominions Elstree Studios for release by Paramount Pictures.
-It was based on the novel Suburban Retreat by John B. Wilson.
-The film's art direction was by Hylton R. Oxley.
+It was written by Basil Mason based on the novel Suburban Retreat by John B. Wilson.
+The film was a quota quickie made at British and Dominions Elstree Studios for release by Paramount Pictures.
+Art direction was by Hylton R. Oxley.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot summary

 A woman's love life is threatened by her career success.